johanhaleby/javalin.github.io/_posts/blog/2020-03-20-javalin-user-survey-2020.md

 layout: default
 category: blog
 date: 2018-09-07
-title: Javalin user survey responses 2020
+title: Occurrent user survey responses 2020
-summary: We ran a user-survey on https://javalin.io for a couple of months
+summary: We ran a user-survey on https://occurrent.org for a couple of months
-permalink: blog/javalin-user-survey-2020
+permalink: blog/occurrent-user-survey-2020
 ---

-## Javalin user survey, Spring 2020
+## Occurrent user survey, Spring 2020
-We collected survey results from ~100 users on [javalin.io](/).
+We collected survey results from ~100 users on [occurrent.org](/).
 To filter out non-users (first time visitors, etc) the survey link was only shown to users who had performed at least 8 page loads.
 A couple of survey result were still from non-users, so these have been discarded.